2026 IEOC/an-vision Symposium

 Hotel & Accommodations Located in The Riding Academy Hotel at the WEC

-Our rooms and meeting space are located at The Riding Academy Hotel.
-There are a couple hotels at this facility so be sure to book at our hotel under the IEOC block.
-For rooming reservations at our block rate, visit this WEC link.
-The meetings will occur in this building.
-We ask attendees to utilize this rooming block to help lessen our contractual liability.
+Rooming block closes May 18th!
+The Symposium and sleeping rooms will be hosted at the World Equestrian Center (WEC), in Ocala, Florida.
+Our reduced rate rooms and meeting space are located at The Riding Academy Hotel.
+(There are a couple hotels at this facility so be sure to book at our hotel under the IEOC block.)
+For reduced rate rooms within our sleeping block, this WEC link.
+Please try to stay within the IEOC block to limit our liability for attrition

 Transportation & Parking